devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 This example demonstrates how to handle events in a Tkinter application by binding functions to widget actions (like button clicks).
 You can expand upon this concept to create more complex interactions in your GUI applications, such as handling keyboard events, mouse events, and more.

-## 32) What is the IntVar class in Tkinter, and how can it be used to store and manipulate integer values linked to widgets?
+## <mark> 32) What is the IntVar class in Tkinter, and how can it be used to store and manipulate integer values linked to widgets? </mark>

 #### Understanding the `IntVar` Class in Tkinter